EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

 * Avoid holding locks during lengthy computations or operations at risk of not completing quickly such as network or console I/O.

 ### Chapter 3.
 Sharing Objects

+* This chapter examines techniques for sharing and publishing objects, so they can be safely accessed by multiple threads.
+* Together, they lay the foundation for building thread-safe classes and safely structuring concurrent applications using the java.util.concurrent library classes.

+* Synchronized is not only about atomicity or demarcating "critical sections".
+    * Critical sections:
+        * Accesses to shared data are encapsulated in regions of code guarded by synchronization primitives (e.g. locks) .
+Such guarded regions of code are called critical sections.
+        * The semantics of a critical section dictate that only one thread can execute it at a given time.
+Any other thread that requires access to shared data must wait for the current thread to complete the critical section.

 * Synchronization also has another significant, and subtle, aspect: memory visibility.
 * We want not only to prevent one thread from modifying the state of an object when another is using it, but also to ensure that when a thread modifies the state of an object, other threads can actually see the changes that were made.

 #### 3.1 Visibility
 * There is no guarantee that the reading thread will see a value written by another thread on a timely basis, or even at all.